 HFN 520: Advanced Communication and Counseling (3 credits)*

 This online course examines the role of professionals in promoting general health and wellness for individuals and groups in a community setting.
 Application of key theoretical models of behavior change and evidence-based intervention strategies are explored.
 Strategies and skills in counseling the individual client and group are examined and applied.
 Additional topics include techniques for communicating nutrition information to the public, the media and ensuring cultural competence.
-In addition to the text, a purchase of a self-assessment tool for $25 is necessary for the student to meet the course requirements.(Prerequisite: Survey of Nutrition Concepts, or equivalent upon approval)
+In addition to the text, a purchase of a self-assessment tool for $25 is necessary for the student to meet the course requirements.(Prerequisite: HFN 507, or equivalent upon approval)

-This online course prepares students to advance population health by theorizing a nutrition or food related policy or program promoting sustainable food systems, and to develop the skills necessary to operationalize such a policy or program.
+This online course prepares students to advance population health.
+After reviewing underlying concepts of population surveillance and monitoring, epidemiology, social determinant of health and cultural competency, students will apply this knowledge to program development.
+Students will identify a nutrition or food related policy or program facilitating healthy food availability or sustainable food systems, and develop the skills necessary to operationalize such a policy or program.
 Students will use logic models to conceptualize the policy or program, and develop in-depth monitoring and evaluation strategies.
-In addition, students will learn to coordinate program planning with budget development so as to create realistic programs.
+In addition, students will learn to coordinate program planning with budget development so as to develop realistic programs.
 Lastly, students will learn how to display data and seek funding to facilitate initial or continued implementation, or to further policy development.
+(This course is only available for students matriculated in the Graduate Nutrition Program)

 HFN 530: Nutrition Management and Leadership (3 credits)